sass/sass/README.md

 the `@extend` affects exactly that CSS that is guaranteed to exist by the `@use` directives.

-We define a general process for resolving extends for a given module (call it the *starting module*).
+We define a general process for resolving extensions for a given module (call it the *starting module*).
 This process emits CSS for that module and everything it transitively uses.